Bar and bat mitzvah: Aliyah to the Torah

-The widespread practice is that on a Sabbath shortly after a boy turns 13, they are called up for an aliyah, the ceremony of reading a portion of the Torah section of the day.
+The widespread practice is that shortly after a boy turns 13, they are called up for an aliyah, the ceremony of reading a portion of the Torah section of the day.

-There are seven main sections, plus an eighth, known as maftir, which is also connected to the reading of that day's haftorah section.
+On the Sabbath, there are seven main sections, plus an eighth, known as maftir, which is also connected to the reading of that day's haftorah section.
 It is most common to give the child the maftir reading.

 In most synagogues, a designated officiant, the ba'al korei, reads all of the Torah portions, and the people receiving each aliyah only say the blessings before and after their portion is read.
 A bar mitzvah boy may learn to act as the ba'al korei, either for the entire service, for just his aliyah, or any range in-between.
-He may also be ba'al korei for the haftorah portion if he receives the maftir, or may only be ba'al korei for the haftorah, without reading form the Torah at all.
+He may also be ba'al korei for the haftorah portion if he receives the maftir, or may only be ba'al korei for the haftorah, without reading from the Torah at all.
 Any of these undertakings involves a steep learning curve and much practice, possibly taking a year of study, and is an impressive accomplishment.

 Girls may have an aliyah in Reform, Reconstructionist, and Conservative Jewish synagogues.
-In Orthodox synagogues, aliyot are restricted to boys, but in more modern Orthodox communities, girls may be allowed to give a d'var Torah at the end of the service.
+In Orthodox synagogues, aliyot were and typically still are restricted to boys, with a girl potentially giving a d'var Torah at the end of the service.
+Some Modern Orthodox girls give aliyot at women's services, with fewer than ten men (so as not to constitute a minyan).

 In Orthodox circles, the occasion is sometimes celebrated during a weekday service that includes reading from the Torah, such as a Monday or Thursday morning service.

 Some communities or families may delay the celebration for reasons such as availability of a Shabbat during which no other celebration has been scheduled, or to allow family members to travel to the event.
 However, this does not delay the onset of rights and responsibilities of being a Jewish adult which comes about strictly by virtue of age.